jtayped/tiktok-manager/README.md

 ## Getting Started

 Before you start using the project, you must create one or more TikTok accounts with email/password.
-Once done, you will be able to add the account to the project by following the instructions in the console:
+Once done, you will be able to add the account to the project by filling in the form in the console:

 ```
 python main.py -c
 ```

-If you selected the secondary content option (ex: GTA Ramps, Minecraft Parkour, etc...), you will have to find a video from YouTube and add it like following:
+If you selected the secondary content option (ex: GTA Ramps, Minecraft Parkour, etc...), you will have to find a video from YouTube and add it like the following:

 ```
 python main.py --add_content https://youtube.com/video?v={id}